rovast/awesome-stars/README.md

 ## Markdown

-*   [mdn/translated-content](https://github.com/mdn/translated-content) - All translated MDN content in raw form
+*   [mdn/translated-content](https://github.com/mdn/translated-content) - The source repository of all translated content for MDN Web Docs
 *   [upptime/upptime](https://github.com/upptime/upptime) - ⬆️ Free uptime monitor and status page powered by GitHub
 *   [labuladong/fucking-algorithm](https://github.com/labuladong/fucking-algorithm) - 刷算法全靠套路，认准 labuladong 就够了！English version supported!
 Crack LeetCode, not only how, but also why.